visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Supported_File_Types.rst

 VisIt_ can create visualizations from databases that are stored in many types of underlying file formats.
-VisIt_ has a database reader for each supported file format and the database reader is a plugin that reads the data from the input file and imports it into VisIt._ If your data format is not listed in `File formats supported by VisIt
+VisIt_ has a database reader for each supported file format and the database reader is a plugin that reads the data from the input file and imports it into VisIt_.
+If your data format is not listed in `File formats supported by VisIt
 <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_
 then you can first translate your data into a format that VisIt_ can read